Wednesday, July 3, 2024

 The tools and equipment used to perform the operation needs to analysed logically.
 The following questions are the sort that will lead to suggested improvements:

 1. Is the machine tool best suited to the performance of the operation of all tools available?
-(Alternative machines, new machines)
+(Alternative machines in the factory, in the existing supply chain, new firms, new machines)

 2. Would the purchase of a better machine be justified?